 Fact discovery and expert discovery in the New York Action have been completed.
 The Company moved to disqualify Dr. Goldberg's damages expert.
 On November 9, 2022, the District Court issued an opinion granting the Company's motion in part and precluding Dr. Goldberg's damages expert from testifying on all but two issues.
-The Court has set a deadline of July 13, 2023 for the time by which the parties must submit their motions for summary judgment.
+On July 20, 2023, the parties submitted motions for summary judgment each requesting that summary judgment be granted in their favor and dismissing the other parties' affirmative claims.
+No trial date has been set.